John Beckett (politician): Postwar activity

 After the war, Beckett and his wife were under constant surveillance by intelligence agency MI5 until at least 1955, with their movements followed and telephone conversations recorded.
 Just after the war, Beckett found administrative employment at a hospital but was dismissed on the secret instigation of the MI5 officer in charge of the case, Graham Mitchell.
 He was unable to find the "quiet, normal job" that his wife hoped for.
-The only work he could get was being paid to run the neofascist British People's party by its patron, the Duke of Bedford.
+The only work he could get was being paid to run the neofascist British People's Party by its patron, the Duke of Bedford.

-Beckett's first postwar role was in leading a campaign for clemency for his erstwhile colleague William Joyce, also known as Lord Haw-Haw, who was facing the death penalty for treason.
+Beckett's first postwar role was in leading a campaign for clemency for his erstwhile colleague William Joyce, also known as Lord Haw-Haw, who was facing a death sentence for treason.
 The campaign was not a success, and Joyce was executed.
 In 1946, Beckett co-operated with a young Colin Jordan and gave him a seat on the BPP national council, but the association was short-lived as Jordan soon made Arnold Leese his mentor.

 In 1953, the Duke of Bedford died, and the BPP, which he had funded, was wound up.
 Beckett's income ceased (he was salaried as BPP leader), and the new Duke, who did not share his father's politics, moved to evict Beckett from his home on the family's estate.
 Beckett started a stock exchange tip magazine called Advice and Information and eventually bought Thurlwood House, where he had been living, from the estate trustees in 1958.

 Having sold the house and returned to London in 1962, Beckett was diagnosed with stomach cancer in 1963.
 He survived until the following year and died on 28 December.
 He was cremated.